Written by Thomas Harlan, Jim McGrath; Reporting Services Team - iatricSystems

 To subscribe and receive email notifications for new Report Writing classes, please follow this link:

 Our Report Writing team can help you fix reports, create new ones, and make old ones faster.
-Simply reach out to your Iatric Systems Account Executive or Karen Roemer (firstname.lastname@example.org) to discuss how we can help support your team!
+Simply reach out to your Iatric Systems Account Executive our NPR report writing team at firstname.lastname@example.org to discuss how we can help support your team!